I spent years performing capability, success, beauty, brilliance. Until one day - I couldn't.

 The work

-I went through therapy, parenting programs, mind-set programs until I found the Clear Beliefs Method, a trauma-informed subconscious method that uses the imaginal realm and fell in love.
+I went through therapy, parenting programs, mind-set programs, meditation programs, embodiment programs.. until I found the Clear Beliefs Method.
+Its a trauma-informed method that works on all aspects of the psyche simultaneously, using the imaginal realm as its playground.
+It was soothing, relieving and incredibly efficient.
+Side-effects are true manifestation.
 Healing through an imaginal world - like fantasy books coming to life.
-I took the training program and went through 100s of sessions.
+I took the training program and went through 100s of sessions with mentor coaches and fellow students.
 I learned how to work with the body rather than around it.
 How to meet the parts of myself that have been protecting me since childhood, inner children stuck in dark places.
-It took a very long time before I realized even after doing all that - I was not embodied at all.
-My body to me was a dangerous place.
-It stored so much anxiety, stress, bad memories.
-Meetting myself there was painful.
-It wasn't something an app could fix.

 The suffering is real.
 And so is the joy.
 And being truly embodied shifted my world from being a place of constant suffering, to a place of constant joy.
+I am so grateful for my life now and everything in it.
+I can barely remember what it used to feel like, drowning in the dismay of having to endure life for so many more years.
+Now it just keeps getting better :)

 Now